Alliphy/Group-Project-Survival-Bootcamp/README.md

 ### Usage

-- Backend Setup (not included):

-- Set up a PostgreSQL database.

-- Create a backend server using Express.js and integrate with the database.

-- Implement API endpoints for user authentication, course data retrieval, and appointment scheduling.

-  Frontend Development:
+- Frontend Development:

-- Start the development server: npm start
+- Start the development server: npm run dev
   The application will be available at http://localhost:5090/

 ### Folder Structure